Servicemembers’ Group Life Insurance (SGLI)

 You can log in with your CAC or DS Logon using Internet Explorer as soon as you receive a notice that you can start using SOES.

-If you’re a member of the Coast Guard or National Oceanic and Atmospheric Administration, you’ll need to fill out the Servicemembers’ Group Life Insurance Election and Certificate and give it to your unit’s personnel officer.
+If you’re a member of the Public Health Service, you’ll need to fill out the Servicemembers’ Group Life Insurance Election and Certificate and give it to your unit’s personnel officer.

 Learn more about SOES